 Responsive web design has become the buzzword in today’s web world.
 Is it simply a hype generated by consumer centric business honchos?
 Let’s get the facts clear.
 First of all, we need to understand what exactly responsive web design is and how this concept gradually became a part of the conventional web design norms.

 Responsive website design is a technique of building websites that adapt to the screen or display of the device through which the sites are viewed.
+It is a must in the repertoire of all website design services.
 Some years back, internet browsing was limited to desktops and laptops but now it has also spread to numerous mobile phones, tablets, smart phones of different screen sizes, resolutions and support platforms.
-With mobiles and smart phones becoming affordable for the common web-user, the concept of ‘fixed-width layout’ started posing a hindrance for websites in terms of visibility and consumer preference.
+With smart phones becoming increasingly affordable for the common web-user, the concept of ‘fixed-width layout’ started posing a hindrance for websites in terms of visibility and consumer preference.
 Today’s tech-savvy (in other words, mobile savvy) consumer base wants to get that perfect user-experience irrespective of the device from which they are viewing a particular website.

 Responsive Web Design: Distinctive features